Patchalv/Adopt-a-Pet/README.md

 In this project, I practiced using React Router v6 to add client-side routing to a React Application.
 I worked on a pet adoption website that allows users to view all the adoptable pets of a particular species and view the profiles of specific adoptable pets.

+You can view the project live at https://adopt-a-pet-router.netlify.app/

 ## Tasks

 The objective of this project was to add client-side routing to the application using React Router so that: